The Book of Revelation, Chapter 3

 In 1987, the Lord revealed to me that I, not He, was the man on the train.
 I had first seen myself clothed in the filthy rags of my sinful nature and reeking from my hideous sinful actions.
-Then, I had felt the Father’s love for me which resulted in Jesus’ covenant with the Father to give Himself for my redemption.
-Lastly, I saw myself as the Father sees me now, completely cleaned and beautiful in his eyes after being washed in the blood of my Lord Jesus.
+Then, I had felt the father’s love for me, which resulted in Jesus’ covenant with the father to give Himself for my redemption.
+Lastly, I saw myself as the father sees me now, thoroughly cleaned and beautiful in his eyes after being washed in the blood of my Lord Jesus.
 The Father and my Lord Jesus held back this greater meaning until my spiritual growth had reached the point where I was ready to comprehend it.
 I was in no conceivable way capable of understanding this fuller meaning in 1974.
-(See Zechariah chapter 3)

 Monday, Labor Day, September 2, 1974.
 Less than three weeks after Jason’s death, at three o’clock in the morning, the succeeding revelations of God’s emerging role in my life reached a climax.

-After the initial “vision” of the Lord Jesus and “heaven”, and after the mysterious message “You must go to him (Jason),” I had been increasingly vexed in trying to solve this apparent riddle.
+After the initial “vision” of the Lord Jesus and “heaven,” and after the mysterious message, “You must go to him (Jason),” I vainly struggled to solve this apparent riddle.
 I did not know how to go to heaven.
-I didn’t know anything more about Jesus or heaven than I had seen in the “vision”.
+I didn’t know anything more about Jesus or heaven than I had seen in the “vision.”

-After encountering the man on the train, and before yet coming to peace with the initial interpretation, I was increasingly vexed by the unfolding awareness that the world was not operating according to the scientific principles which I had so pridefully mastered in the universities.
-There were no engineering explanations for the “vision” or the “encounter”.
+After encountering the man on the train, and not yet at peace with my initial interpretation, I was increasingly vexed by the unfolding awareness that the world was not operating according to the scientific principles which I had so pridefully mastered in the universities.
+There were no engineering explanations for the “vision” or the “encounter.”

 Suddenly, before touching the coffee or lighting the cigarette, I felt an irresistible compulsion to pray.
-Without any resistance, I got up and walked into the living alcove and knelt down in front of the fireplace where there was a recent picture of Jason on the mantelpiece.
-Having no experience with real prayer, I began to recite the Lord’s Prayer which had been memorized in childhood.
+I entered the living room and knelt in front of the fireplace where there was a picture of Jason.
+Having no experience with real prayer, I began to recite the Lord’s Prayer, which I had memorized in childhood.
 My hands were together in front of me in the position that I assumed was appropriate for prayer.
-Just as I got started with the prayer, I felt a terrible pain in my jaw joints and the skin on the sides of my face was drawn taut by the excruciating pain.
+Just as I got started, I felt a terrible pain in my jaw joints, and the skin on the sides of my face was drawn taut by the excruciating pain.
 Then I heard the words: “Richard, if you want to go join Jason, just say the word.
 The pain in your jaw is lockjaw from the rusty nail that punctured your hand the day Jason drowned.
-Just say the word and I will send you on your way.”
+Just say the word, and I will send you on your way.”

-Then, I was seized by a sudden pain in my spine which arched me backwards while still in the kneeling position.
+Then, I was seized by a sudden pain in my spine, which arched me backward while still in the kneeling position.
 Then I heard the words: “Richard, if you want to go join Jason, just say the word.
 The pain in your back is spinal meningitis from your well water.
-Just say the word and I will send you on your way.
+Just say the word, and I will send you on your way.

 These three successive painful events cleared my head of all fuzzy thinking.
 I knew that the stakes of the moment were enormous.

-First, I responded on the level of my body.
+First, I responded to my body.
 There was no way that my body wanted to die.
 Playing games with death was one thing.
 Dying was quite another.
-So my body voted “no”.
+So my body voted “no.”

-Second, I responded on the level of my soul.
-Only thirty feet away slept Nancy, and in the next room slept Aaron, only ten weeks old.
+Second, I responded to my soul.
+Only thirty feet away slept Nancy, and in the next room, slept Aaron, only ten weeks old.
 Nancy had lost her firstborn son less than three weeks before.
 And I had left no provision for her and Aaron in the form of savings or life insurance.
-In fact, I had never even considered her welfare until now.
-But, I did consider her welfare now and my soul voted “no”.
+I had never even considered her welfare until now.
+But, I did consider her welfare now, and my soul voted “no.”

 Once revived and refreshed by food and drink, I immediately went to the Bible that my sister Josie had given me at Jason’s funeral.
-I opened it to the Acts of the Apostles and the words, which had previously been opaque and senseless to me, came alive.
-For now I had the spirit necessary to read those words which the Lord Jesus told us are indeed “spirit” and “truth.”
-I was now equipped with this new creation within me and my life has never been the same again.
+I opened it to the Acts of the Apostles, and the words, which had previously been opaque and senseless to me, came alive.
+For now, I had the spirit necessary to read those words which the Lord Jesus told us are “spirit” and “truth.”
+I was now equipped with this new creation within me, and my life has never been the same again.

-Being a major turning point, I divide my life into three segments: Childhood up to age seventeen, Rebellion up to age thirty four, and Reborn after these events of Labor Day, 1974.
+Being a turning point, I divide my life into three segments: Childhood up to age seventeen, rebellion up to age thirty-four, and Reborn after these events of Labor Day, 1974.

-Fall of 1974.
-Starting on Labor Day 1974, the Holy Spirit took me through the Bible starting with Acts through Revelation, then through the Gospels, and finally through the Old Testament starting with Genesis and proceeding in order to Malachi.
+Starting on Labor Day 1974, the Holy Spirit took me through the Bible, beginning with Acts through Revelation, then through the Gospels, and finally through the Old Testament starting with Genesis and proceeding to Malachi.

-During my first reading of the Gospel starting with Matthew, I encountered a verse quoting Jesus which my Mom told me was her favorite.
+During my first reading of the Gospels starting with Matthew, I encountered a verse quoting Jesus, which my mom told me was her favorite.

 I then memorized it because it so fit the needs of my heart at that time.
 In this way, I began to follow the Lord Holy Spirit’s prompting to store up His thoughts to recall during times of stress.
 Thus, I began a lifelong process of memorizing scripture.

-November, 1975.
+November 1975.
 After the “encounter” on the train, as I have said, I loosened my purse strings and started to give money to beggars, to the church, and to every humanitarian cause that solicited me.
-In 1975, I encountered Abraham in the Book of Genesis and was taken by his giving of 10% of the spoils of a battle to Melchizedek, the mysterious priest of God from Salem.
+Late in 1975, I studied Abraham in the Book of Genesis and noted his giving 10% of the spoils of a battle to Melchizedek, the mysterious priest of God from Salem.
 Subsequently, encountering the “tithe” of the Law, and not yet realizing that the Law was only given to the nation of Israel, I resolved to give a 10% tithe of my income as a minimum standard.
 Being late in 1975 when I made this decision, and having kept no records of (creditable) giving up to that point, I found that I had a lot of giving to do before the end of the year.
 Quick calculations showed that I was not going to have enough money as I had no savings to dip into.
 I grew increasingly frustrated and fretful about my inability to fulfill my “vow,” overlooking that the Lord does not want us to make “vows.”

-In November, the frustration had reached the point that I laid awake fretting over my inability to do what seemed good to me.
-By my calculations, I was going to need to “find” $2,350 by the end of the year just to complete the 10% tithe for 1975.
-One night, as I lay awake at 3:00 AM, I rolled out of the bed on to my knees and prayed the Lord’s Prayer seeking His guidance.
-Immediately, I was overwhelmed with a sense of peace and got back into bed and went promptly to sleep knowing that this matter was in his hands.
+In November, the frustration reached the point that I laid awake, fretting over my inability to do what seemed right to me.
+I was going to need another $2,350 by the end of the year—just to complete the 10% levy for 1975.
+As I lay awake at 3:00 a.m., I rolled out of bed onto my knees and prayed the Lord’s Prayer seeking His guidance.
+Immediately, I was overwhelmed with a sense of peace and got back into bed and went promptly to sleep, knowing that this matter was in his hands.

-The next afternoon, promptly at 3:00 P.M., exactly 12 hours later, my boss walked into my office and presented me with a $3,000 bonus which, after all deductions, netted $2,350.
+The next afternoon, promptly at 3:00 p.m., exactly 12 hours later, my boss walked into my office and presented me with a $3,000 bonus, which, after deductions, netted $2,350.
 I was properly in awe and thanked the Lord for his prompt and precise attention to my need.
-From that day forward, I never had any doubt that the Lord was managing the details of my life, and that no item was too small for him.
-Moreover, I was assured that giving 10% of my income was good from the Lord’s point of view, regardless of my own justifications for such giving.
+From that day forward, I never had any doubt that the Lord was managing the details of my life and that no item was too small for him.
+Moreover, I was confident that giving 10% of my income matched the Lord’s point of view, regardless of my justifications for such giving.

 Later that month, I received a 20% salary increase and a promotion to Vice President.
-And, starting then, I began to accrue for the “tithe” on a monthly basis until (years later) I had enough savings to assure the necessary cash flow.
+And, starting then, I began to accrue for the “tithe” every month until I had enough savings to assure the necessary cash flow.

-June, 1976.
-The next year, I and my growing family transferred to Montevideo, Uruguay, where they remained under 24/7/365 armed guard, while I commuted weekly to our headquarters in Buenos Aires, Argentina.
+June 1976.
+The next year, my growing family and I transferred to Montevideo, Uruguay, where they remained under 24/7/365 armed guard, while I commuted weekly to our headquarters in Buenos Aires, Argentina.
 I managed various responsibilities in the Southern Cone countries: Argentina, Chile, Peru, Bolivia, Paraguay, and Uruguay.
-Each country in South America was governed by a military junta embroiled in war against terrorists funded by Russia through Cuba (Have you ever heard of Che Guevara?
+Military juntas governed every country in South America, and most were fighting terrorists funded by Russia through Cuba (Have you ever heard of Che Guevara?
 The Cold War?
 Fidel Castro?).
-25,000 Argentinians died in the “Dirty War,” while I changed hotel rooms every day (a security measure) for the first 42 months of my six years there.
-Nonetheless, terrorists repeatedly telephoned me in the hotels saying they had kidnapped my children in Montevideo–lies, as it turned out.
+25,000 Argentinians died in that “Dirty War,” while I changed hotel rooms every day (a security measure) for the first 42 months of my six years there.
+Despite my precautions, terrorists repeatedly telephoned me in the hotels, always at 3 a.m, saying they had kidnapped my children in Montevideo–lies, as it turned out.
 In that searing crucible, the Lord had my undivided attention and grew my trust in Him.